 Regulations are difficult and there are many of them.
 From the number of hours a driver can operate a day or a week – and how it must be documented – to environmental aspects and fees.
 Regulations are strict and you can easily get high penalty just for not being vigilant enough.

 But it is not the only ’expensive factor’ of operating a fleet.
 Actually, cost itself is the most significant factor to motivate a company to outsource fleet management and work with dedicated fleets.
 Everything comes down to cost.

-Purchasing, investing in new assets, fueling, maintaining, these responsibilities are all costly – some of them are even time-consuming.
+Purchasing, investing in new assets, fuelling, maintaining, these responsibilities are all costly.
+Some of them are even time-consuming.
 Not to mention proper scheduling – which is vital –, routing and technology solutions.
 There are also driver wages, driver recruitment, insurance, etc. Of course, neither private fleets or dedicated ones are immune to labour shortage, but common carriers often have got better connections and ’infrastructure’ to recruit and manage drivers.